edu-gp/annotation_tool/README.md

 - `ALCHEMY_FILESTORE_DIR`: Local filestore location.
 - `ALCHEMY_DATABASE_URI`: The URI of SQL database.
-- `ALCHEMY_ENV`: The environemnt the server is running in.
 - `API_TOKEN`: API token for /api/* calls.
 - `FLOWER_BASIC_AUTH`: Basic auth for the Celery monitoring UI, Flower.
 Set to `foo:bar` so foo is the username and bar is the password.